datasketch/sobremesa/content/en/herramientas/how-to-create-a-sustainability-plan.md

 ---
-title: "How to Create a Sustainability Plan "
+title: "How to Create a Sustainability Plan"
 genre: tool
 topic: sustainability
 clip: /uploads/header-blogpost.png